 How Does a Mouth Guard Prevent These Injuries?

-Athletic mouth guards provide several important protective advantages that will greatly reduce the risk of serious dental injuries.
+Sports mouth guards provide several important protective advantages that will greatly reduce the risk of serious dental injuries.
 Here are the most important ways they work to protect you.

 • Coverage of the Teeth – An athletic mouth guard fully covers all of the upper teeth.
 This coverage and splinting together lowers the risk of chipping, breaking, and avulsion.
 The mouth guard absorbs most of the force of impact and redistributes it evenly among all of the teeth, thus preventing serious injury to one or a few teeth in the area of impact.